Janghyun1230/SpeechEnhancement/README.md

-This is an old codes which was in my drive.
+This is an old codes which was in my drive, which is an implementation for Multi-Domain Processing via Hybrid Denoising Networks for Speech Enhancement (2018, [arxiv](https://arxiv.org/abs/1812.08914))

 ### Dependencies
 This code was written with tensorflow <= 1.4.0 and python 3.5